-{France comment: It would be necessary to specify in Table 6 what transmitter power corresponds to what type of signal (narrowband, wideband).
-These specifications would be useful for the simulations scenarios to be considered by WP 4C and for avoiding any confusion.}

 2) Permanent installation

 Propagation beacon and repeater station directories can be consulted to gather information on the permanent stations deployed within a territory.
 They are usually licensed to operate at a specific ERP.
 Table 7 summarises information on stations in current use extracted from published information from a number of countries: